 On the set of season 66, episode 2 of Israel-Palestine

 There have been so many episodes of the Israeli-Palestinian conflict that the whole sordid mess could be sold to basic cable for immediate syndication.
-There would be programming enough until the end of days and possibly beyond.
+There would be programming enough to last to the end of days and possibly beyond.
 On this week’s episode: The Israeli military is pummeling Gaza.
 The so-called “peace process” has fallen apart again.
 Hamas is lobbing volleys of worthless rockets into Israel.
-Families are grieving the gruesome and pointless death of innocents.
+Families are grieving the gruesome and pointless deaths of innocents.
 In terms of who is doing the dying and the grieving, Palestinians are being extinguished at a ratio of about 100 for every Israeli.
 If that weren’t bad enough, we are no closer to a political settlement than we were 21 years ago when the Oslo Accords were signed on the White House lawn.
 The thing about political settlements – they require political settlers, and Israel only has the colonial variety in stock.

-So let us re-enact the rituals, all of us who are granted Permanent Non-Voting Observer Status to a conflict that we can watch safely from a distance, those of us who will sleep soundly tonight in houses that we can safely presume will still be there in the morning on beds that we can say with confidence will not explode with American-made munitions.
+So let us re-enact the rituals, all of us who are granted Permanent Non-Voting Observer Status to a conflict that we can watch safely from a distance, those of us who will sleep soundly tonight in houses that we can safely presume will still be there in the morning, on beds that we can say with confidence will not explode with American-made munitions.
 Let us wring our hands.
 Let us march for something.
 Let us call for justice.
 Let us say critical things about Hamas so that we give ourselves the moral standing to say critical things about Israel.
-Let us argue about whether criticizing Israeli policy is anti-Semitism.
-Let us delete friends who say the wrong things from Facebook.
+Let us argue about whether criticizing Israeli policy is anti-Semitic.
+Let us delete friends who say the wrong things on Facebook.
 Let us talk about how this is the last chance for a two-state solution.
 Let us talk about being “pushed into the sea” without talking about which group of people is currently at the most risk of getting wet.
 Let us call this distinctly modern and political conflict “timeless.”
-Let us continue to call this a war even though a war requires a suitably equipped adversary or at the very least someone else with a gun rather than a pile of rocks culled from the rubble of one’s society.
-Let us use the word ‘tragedy’ instead of the word ‘crime.’
+Let us continue to call this a war even though a war requires a suitably equipped adversary, or at the very least someone with a gun rather than a pile of rocks culled from the rubble of one’s society.
+Let us pay the Palestinians to rebuild things we will later pay the Israelis to destroy.
+Let us use the word “tragedy” instead of the word “crime.”
 Let us talk about negotiations even though there has never once been a real negotiation between the powerful and the powerless.
-Let us read and nod along with Nicholas Kristoff columns calling for a Palestinian non-violent resistance movement that has actually existed for longer than Nicholas Kristoff has been writing New York Times columns.
+Let us read and nod along with Nicholas Kristoff columns calling for the Palestinian non-violent resistance movement that has actually existed for longer than Nicholas Kristoff has been writing New York Times columns.
 Let us hope that it all stops soon so that we can deploy these rituals in repeat for the next invasion of Gaza, tentatively scheduled for mid-2016.